 Why is coffee called Java?

 Java neither refers to a specific type of coffee bean nor a coffee brewing method.
 The term actually comes from the history of coffee beans.
-Check out more about the history of coffee beans here.
+Check out more about it in the history of coffee beans here.
 The term Java dates all the way back to the 1600s in Indonesia.

 Located between the famous island of Bali and the lesser-known island of Sumatra, lies the island of Java.
-During the 1600s the Dutch had colonized many areas across the globe, including significant territories in South East Asia, and had a monopoly on trade in this region.
-The Dutch East India company brought Arabica coffee beans to the Indonesian islands, including Java island where they began growing the coffee plant and exporting the coffee beans to other cities and regions.
+During the 1600s, the Dutch had colonized many areas across the globe, including significant territories in Southeast Asia, and had a monopoly on trade in this region.
+The Dutch East India Company brought Arabica coffee beans to the Indonesian islands, including Java Island, where they began growing the coffee plant and exporting the coffee beans to other cities and regions.

-Although we don’t know exactly how the term was first used, we can assume that it was used during trading negotiations when the coffee beans from Java Island were introduced to other areas, and the Word Java became associated with the coffee beans.
-It became an increasingly popular export for the Dutch colonists who began upgrading the infrastructure on Java Island to ease its transportation.
+Although we don’t know exactly how the term was first used, we can assume that it was used during trading negotiations when the coffee beans from Java Island were introduced to other areas, and the word “java” became associated with the coffee beans.
+It became an increasingly popular export for the Dutch colonists, who began upgrading the infrastructure on Java Island to ease its transportation.
 They exploited the land and the Java Islanders for commercial and agricultural production through forced labor.
-Java Island soon became a major producer of coffee
+Java Island soon became a major producer of coffee.

 Today, Indonesia remains the world’s fourth-largest coffee producer just after Brazil, Vietnam, and Colombia.
-Java Island is home to an elite class of people with the working-class inhabitants practicing Java farming.
+Java Island is home to an elite class of people with working-class inhabitants practicing Java farming.